 Storing the bike

-If you are storing the bike for a few months (winner, for instance) it is again important to ensure that the battery is maintained correctly throughout this period.
-It’s recommended practice to check the battery at monthly intervals.
+If you are storing the bike for a few months (over winter, for instance) it is again important to ensure that the battery is maintained correctly throughout this period.
+It’s essential that you check the battery level at monthly intervals.